ryankumar1011/SDL-Game/README.md

 This project is a simple multiplayer combat game made in  C++, using only SDL2 libraries such as SDL_Image, SDL_mixer and SDL_ttf.
 I’m hoping it gives me a taste of game design and supplements my learning of C++ during my course.
 Huge thanks to [Lazy Foo’s online tutorials](https://lazyfoo.net/tutorials/SDL/) for guiding me with using these libraries.

 # How to download
-Since SDL is a dynamically linked library, i'm having trouble making installation as simple as clicking a .dmg file.
  Mac users can dowload the SDL_Game_Install.zip file and follow the below instructions to run the game.

 To run the program, the contents of SDL_2, SDL2_image, SDL2_ttf and SDL2_mixer .dmg files must first be moves into /Library/Frameworks/.
 This can be done from the desktop by pressing go->go to folder->/Library/Frameworks/ and then dragging the files.
 This is done to link the SDL library.
 Next press the SDL_Game.exe file to run the program.
 If it says it can't download the file because it is from an unidentified developer, press cntrl + click and then open or go to Privacy and Security in System Settings to allow files from unknown developers to download.